 A. What is the Five-Year County Highway and Bridge Improvement 2

 Plan?

 B. Definitions.

 C. State Requirements

 D. Developing and Updating a TRANSPORTATION PLAN

 E. What to Include in the TRANSPORTATION PLAN

 1. Maps

 2. Inventory of Highways and Bridges

 3. Project Needs List (Optional) 9-10

 a.
-Project Types 10-11
+Project Types

 b.
-Project Costs 11-12
+Project Costs

-4. Projected Revenue Available 12-14
+4. Projected Revenue Available

-5. Project List 15
+5. Project List

 6. Project Status List

 F. Public Involvement and Coordination with other Agencies 16

 G. Amendments to the Plan 16

-H. Submittal of Plan and County Contact Information 17
+H. Submittal of Plan and County Contact Information

+The Submitter of Them and County Contact Information 17

 CHECKLIST OF REQUIREMENTS FOR PLAN 18

-CHECKLIST OF REQUIREMENTS FOR ANNUAL UPDATE .
-19
+CHECKLIST OF REQUIREMENTS FOR ANNUAL UPDATE 19

 SAMPLE TRANSPORTATION PLAN MAPS AND FORMS

-Cover Form and Certification
+Certification Form 20

-Maps
+Maps 21-23

-Project Needs List
+Project Needs List 24

-Revenue Sources
+Revenue Sources 25

-Five-Year Programmed Projects 26
+Five-Year Programmed Projects

 Project Status List

-Public Involvement Documentation.
-28
+Public Involvement Documentation